NunoSempere/Turing_Machine/README.md

 Initial input: 0AA...AA51829␣␣␣...␣␣

-It will replace an A by a B each time it finds a prime, so if n-1 is the number of 'A's, it will find the nth prime.
+The TM will replace an A by a B each time it finds a prime, so if n-1 is the number of 'A's, it will find the nth prime.

 State 9 will change an A to a B. States 10, 11  and 12 initialize n to 2.

-12, 13 and 14 move m one step to the right and increase it to m+1.
-By moving it one step to the right, n is bounded only by m+1.
+States 12, 13 and 14 move m one step to the right and increase it to m+1.
+Thus, at each step n will be bounded only by m+1.

 The states that can accept are state 6 and state 8, and only state 6 can reject.
+We modify them so:

 state 6
 - if it reads a 5, write 5, change to state 9.